 Photo courtesy of the Idaho Meanderings blog.³

 The Cassia Chapter of the War Mothers visited the Soldier’s Home in Boise about 1944.
 Built originally in 1893 to provide a place for veterans of State Militias who had fought in the Civil War, it continued to house veterans, reaching its peak with 132 veterans in 1951.
 A new home was built in 1966 and the buildings on the old site were razed.
 It is now a 38 acres Veteran’s park.

 I can’t find my Grandma Kelsey in this photo.
 Maybe she was the photographer?
-I don’t know exactly where this picture is taken, but I’m guessing it was on their trip to Boise.
+I don’t know exactly where this picture is taken, but I’m guessing it was during one of the conventions she wrote about attending.
+Her journal entry talks of attending the 1957 and the 1967 convention.
+The women have aged and are wearing dresses that could be from either the 1950s or 1960s.
 Notice the hats, poppy corsages, and convention ribbons the ladies are sporting.
 This was definitely a special occasion.
 How fortunate that Grandma Kelsey saved it in her scrapbook.

 Learning about her public service as an American War Mother has reminded me of the sacrifices of this generation.
 When I looked at this photo I wondered how many of these mothers lost a son in World War II.
 I thought of the camaraderie they must have enjoyed as they met weekly to sew.
 The service they gave the veterans was something they could do while the fate of their sons and daughters was out of their hands.